 PI Mentors: To propose a project for a WRF Innovation Fellow, e-mail a 1 paragraph research project description with relevant web links to firstname.lastname@example.org.
 The descriptions are posted to our WRF IPD Research Areas web page.

-WRF Innovation Fellows proposed projects and fellowship applications will be accepted on a quarterly basis with due dates on January 15 and July 15 at midnight Pacific Time.
+WRF Innovation Fellows proposed projects and fellowship applications will be accepted twice per year with due dates on January 15 and July 15 at midnight Pacific Time.

 Please contact the WRF Innovation Fellows program at email@example.com with any inquiries about the fellowship or application process.
 In addition to the IPD WRF Innovation Fellows, there are three other WRF Innovation Fellowship programs at the UW in Data Science, Clean Energy, and Neuroengineering.
 Links to these sites can be found at http://wrf.washington.edu/.